-All of the District's investments are valued based on Level 1 of the hierarchy.
+The District's investments in the Fiduciary Fund are valued based on Level 1 of the hierarchy.
 Common stocks are valued at the net assets value (NAV) of shares held at year end.
 The NAV is the closing price reported on the open market on which securities are traded.